RenneLab/CnR-flow/README.rst

   dependencies in separated working environments within the same pipeline using `Conda <https://docs.conda.io/en/latest/>`_ or `Environment Modules <http://modules.sourceforge.net/>`_.
-| CnR-Flow is pre-configured to acquire and utilize dependencies
-  using conda environments with no required dependency setup.
+  **CnR-Flow is pre-configured to acquire and utilize dependencies using conda environments with no additional required dependency setup.**
 | For a full list of required dependencies and tested versions, see
   the |Dependencies| section of |docs_link|_, and for dependency configuration options see the |Dependency Config| section.